ex0-tekk/Diabolist-VR/Readme.md

 #
 [5f]
 ## Nethers Follower Framework
-#### NOTE: Difficulty Settings for Followers GIVING DAMAGE can be adjusted in the Nethers Follower Framework mod settings inside MCM.
+#### Difficulty Settings for Followers GIVING DAMAGE can be adjusted in the Nethers Follower Framework mod settings inside MCM.
 It is also possible to ADD custom Followers like Inigo and Lucien into the Framework so they can use the NFF rules, I have tested this feature extensively over months of playtime as I always take these followers with me on ALL playthrough adventures, and it works like a charm, Access their dialogue menu after recruiting them into your party and then simply choose the NFF Import option.
 Please read this very helpful [PDF Guide](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=153383&game_id=1704) from the author of this mod, if needed, as NFF has a slew of options to get acquainted with.
 #### Also included is [Ashien's Cursed Rings](https://www.nexusmods.com/skyrim/mods/64530) <--click & read the mod page for the rings location, this mod will help your followers effectively TAKE DAMAGE at higher levels, so as to not be god-like DMG sponges.
 ![NFF](https://user-images.githubusercontent.com/78007822/139795556-8f090a9c-5fd6-473e-98be-26f89e807455.png)
 -